Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.08.22 - Version 4.1

-- Add bring to front app if process is started again.
+- Add bring to front application if process is started again.
 - Add choosing a delay to allow auto enabling when suspending reminder.
 - Add left, right and up keys support to the navigation form.
 - Add option to define moon day text format for monthly view.